Einsums/Einsums/docs/sphinx/index.rst

 `Issue Tracker <https://github.com/Einsums/Einsums/issues>`_

-Einsums provides compile-time contraction pattern analysis to determine optimal tensor operation to perform.
+Einsums provides compile-time contraction pattern analysis to determine the optimal tensor operation to perform.
 Einsums is a package for scientific computing in C++.
 It is a C++ library that provides a multidimensional tensor object and an assortment of functions for fast operations on tensors, including mathematical, shape manipulation, sorting, I/O, discrete Fourier transforms, basic linear algebra, and tensor algebra.
+It also provides an interface to Python.

 As a short example, the following call to :code:`einsum` will optimize at compile-time to a BLAS dgemm call: